adamdavis345/adamdavis345/README.md

 <br/>

-My next step is finding the right platform to build in, my knowledge of programing is limited, from what i hear, OpenGL?
-(I have a rudimentary, 100 line, Visual Basic, Rhino plugin, proof of concept.)
+My next step is finding the right platform to build in, OpenGL?
+(I have a rudimentary, 100 line, Visual Basic, Rhino plugin proof of concept.)

+PART 2/3 - 3D MODELING WITH HANDLES like in the predomanant drawing software.
+A POSIBLE CUSTIMISATION (CUSTIMIZATION WAS INITIAL AND STILL IS THE PRIPARY OBJECTIVE

+PART 3/3 - OPERATING SYSTEM
+my limited knowledge of what an operating system is From what I know about operating systems